pluggdapps/pluggdapps/docs/config.rst

 If you are not intending to develop plugins for pluggdapps you should do good just by following previous explanations.
 In case you intend to develop plugins for pluggdapps, there are couple of more things you may need to know.

+When a plugin class derives from :class:`pluggdapps.plugin.Plugin`, which is how they become a plugin, it automatically implements an interface called :class:`pluggdapps.plugin.ISettings`.
+This interface specifies a bunch of methods that handles configuration settings for the plugin class.
+While the platform is booted, the configuration settings are gathered from different sources, organised and normalized for plugins' consumption.
+And when the plugins get instantiated (queried by query_*() methods), these settings are populated inside the plugin-dictionary.

 The cute part about plugin configuration is that, configuration information, from various sources, are read, parsed aggregated and are automatically